 I love this chapter in their book because their message is something I have always whole-heartedly believed in: you don’t need to do some militant exercise program to be healthy.
 Just get active in whatever way feels good to you!

-So many people ask me what my exercise “program” is and while I work to follow a general routine of cardio and strength training, the details of it change all the time depending on my mood.
-I really have always just tried to make exercise fun – do activities that I enjoy and fit my mood (unless I’m specifically training for something).
+So many people ask me what my exercise “program” is and while I feel good incorporating both some cardio and strength movement, the details of it change all the time depending on my mood.
+I really have always just tried to make exercise fun – do activities that I enjoy and fit my mood (unless I’m training for a specific event, but even then, flexibility is key).

 When you’ve only ever had negative exercise experiences, it can seem crazy to think anyone would actually enjoy the act of doing it.
 That said, there are likely a number of past experiences you’ve had connected to exercise that have put a bad taste in your mouth and, if rectified, can likely reunite you with a healthy, enjoyable exercise routine!